gautom5987/NCP/readme.md

 <h2 align="center"> <b>Network Complaint Portal</b> </h2>
 This is a website for college students and faculties to report network issues they might be facing.
+This portal makes communication between network admin, user and technician much easier and faster.
 <br><br>

 ### Features -